tesla-project/tip/README.md

 - [ ] Basic tests in the TIP repository to be run on master branch
 - [ ] Authentication tests as part of the TeSLA integration.
 - [ ] Implement token signature based on elliptical codes.
+- [ ] Add license to TIP software.

 ---